Bedlington Terriers

-Bedlington Terriers were named after a mining town of the same name, in the north of England.
-Prior to
+Bedlington Terriers were named after a mining town of the same name, located in the county of Northumberland in the northeastern part of England.

 they are still sometimes used for this task today.

-as pit fighters.
-Later on, they became popular companions to the nobility.
+as pit fighters - hard to imagine.
+Later on, they became popular companions of the nobility.

 Height: 15-17 inches